raihanfirdausx/mexico-toy-store/README.md

 # Mexico Toy Store Company

 ## Project at Glance
-In this project, i will try to demonstrate an end-to-end data analyst/business intelligence project from  a Brazilian Logistics company.
-The user of this project is an Operations Manager who want to evaluate the company's operation for the e-commerce logistics business segment.
+In this project, i will try to demonstrate an end-to-end data analyst/business intelligence project from a Mexican Toy Store company.
+The user of this project is a Commercial Director who want to get a comprehensive dashboard for presenting sales performance of the budget year.

 ## Business Request & Demand Overview
 In every data analytics/business inteliigence project, there must be a business request and demand overview from the user who will take advantage of the result/output.
 The user request for this project can be seen as below: